 If certain activities make your pain worse, you should limit or stop them; your doctor will help you find ways to adjust certain activities so you can perform them, but with less pain.

-Using a splint, support or brace to protect the wrist and prevent it from moving too much, especially during painful activities, can help relieve symptoms; the DonJoy Wrist Wraps and ComfortFORM Wrist Support are effective for this purpose and may be recommended by your doctor.
+Using a splint, support or brace to protect the wrist and prevent it from moving too much, and can help relieve symptoms; the DonJoy Wrist Wraps and ComfortFORM Wrist Support are for this purpose and may be recommended by your doctor.

 Your doctor may instruct you to apply ice or heat to the wrist for a certain period of time to reduce pain and swelling.